bluepnwage/sxm-com/audit.md

   ![image](https://res.cloudinary.com/bluepnwage/image/upload/v1674335961/sxm-com/alt-image-text_hp47af.png)

 - Links do not have a discernible name.
-When links do not contain any text (like when a link wraps an icon), it is up to the developer to tell the browser what the link might be used for.
+When links do not contain any text (like when a link wraps an icon), developers must manually tell the browser what the link might be used for.
 Otherwise, screen readers won't be able to annouce links to users.
   Ex:
   In the image below, most people will be able to visually tell what these icons are for, however, a screen reader will not.

   ![image](https://res.cloudinary.com/bluepnwage/image/upload/v1674335733/sxm-com/links-screenshot_c9qij7.png)